baskerville/bspwm/README.md

     gapless_monocle
         Whether to remove gaps for tiled windows in monocle mode.

-    focus_follows_mouse
+    focus_follows_pointer
-        Wether to focus the window under the mouse pointer.
+        Wether to focus the window under the pointer.

     adaptative_raise
         Prevent floating windows from being raised when they might cover other floating windows.